Gesee-y/ReactiveECS.jl/README.md

 - **Reduced memory movement**: Adding an entity just means writing a row.
 Removing one is a swap-remove.
 Adding or removing a component only changes the partition, not the data layout.
 - **Stable once peak memory is reached**: At that point the ECS endlessly reuse table slots and no more allocate or desallocate.
 - **No GC**: Since memory is constantly reused instead of freed,the GC is never triggered which means no stutter during intense gameplay.
-- **Less pointer chasing**: Compared to archetypal ECS designs, there are fewer tables, which reduces indirection and improves cache locality.
-- **Fused updates**: Sunce every system can accurately access any data, you can easily merge multiple system into one for an unified update.
+- **Fused updates**: Since every system can accurately access any data, you can easily merge multiple system into one for an unified update.
-- **Fast structural changes, fast iterations**
+- **Fast iterations** : Iterating is at the same level as in archetype ECS
+- **Fast structural changes** : Adding/removing entites or components is at least 2× faster than in archetype-based ECS, see [benchmark](https://github.com/Gesee-y/ReactiveECS.jl/blob/main/benchmark/bench.csv)
+- **Fast random component iterations": Efficient iterations over set of random entities (3ns per entity vs 1ns with contiguous entities).

-> This layout can be considered as a generalization of the common memory model (archetypes and sparse sets).
-By explicitly creating a table for each components combination, you make an archetype ECS.
-By adding an indexing layer above the tables, you make a sparse set ECS
+> This layout can be considered as a clever mix of the common memory model (archetypes and sparse sets).
+Sparse because we can have gaps between blocks of data.
+Archetype because each block of data is tighly packed in memory and partitions act as archetypes.

----

-## Performances

-It’s a critical aspect of any ECS, and RECS doesn’t neglect it.
-Its partitioned table offers performance comparable to an archetype-based ECS.

-Partitions (symbolic archetypes) pack similar entities continuously in memory without indirections, enabling top performance and reducing pointer chasing.
-This also minimizes the need for frequent table switches, which is a common overhead in archetype-based ECS.

-This topic is discussed in more detail [here](https://github.com/Gesee-y/ReactiveECS.jl/blob/main/doc/Achitecture.md).

-Benchmarks have already been conducted against [Overseer.jl](https://github.com/louisponet/Overseer.jl) in two scenarios:

-- **One system translating 100k entities with 1 component** on an Intel Pentium T4400:
-  - RECS: **163µs** with vectorization, **623µs** without
-  - Overseer: **2.7ms**

-- **Three systems performing differential calculations on 100k entities for various movements**:
-  - RECS: **10ms** without vectorization
-  - Overseer: **12ms**

-You can read the full [article here](https://discourse.julialang.org/t/reactiveecs-jl-v2-0-0-breaking-changes-for-massive-performance-boosts/130564/4).

-The foolowing throughputs have been obtained on an Intel core i5 with 4 core.

-- **Spawning entities with 3 components**
-  - With components initialization
-    - Monothread: 71.4M ent/sec
-    - Multithread: 710M ent/sec
-  - Without initialization: 6B ent/sec
-- **A move System (just pos += vel)**: 16.33M ent/frame
-- **Fragmentation overhead with 10 randomized components across 25500 entities**: 15ns (see [benchmark](https://github.com/Gesee-y/ReactiveECS.jl/blob/main/test/overhead_test.jl)

-> In contrast with traditional ECS whose avoids the worst case, RECS constantly run in it (max possible memory usage, max possible fragmentation, etc).
-This mean it would be hard to have worse than the performances obtained in the benchmarks

 ---